tmcw/notfoundbot/README.md

 ## Workflow

-- If there is an existing PR tagged `linkrot`, exit
+- If there is an existing PR tagged `notfoundbot`, exit
 - Gather post files and parse them, and then for each unique outlink URL
     - If the URL is not http or https, ignore it
     - If the URL is relative, ignore it